putuoka/c4it-blog/content/posts/csharp-tips/06-sorted-set/article.md

 Notice that the second Davide Bellone has disappeared since it was a duplicate.

+_This article first appeared on [Code4IT](https://www.code4it.dev/)_

 ## Wrapping up

 Choosing the right data type is crucial for building robust and performant applications.

 In this article, we've used a `SortedSet` to insert items in a collection and expect them to be sorted and without duplicates.

 I've never used it in a project.
 So, how did I know that?
 I just explored the libraries I was using!

 From time to time, spend some minutes reading the documentation, have a glimpse of the most common libraries, and so on: you'll find lots of stuff that you've never thought existed!